skip to Main Content

 The residuary clause is often the largest bequest in a will.

 Because of the estate administration costs, taxes, or unpaid debts that arise after death, it’s impossible to determine the exact value of your estate while planning.
 The volatile housing market also means that a house or land is likely to increase in value after you finish your final will.
 To avoid leaving assets in your estate without a beneficiary, will-writers often make a residuary clause in their will.
 This usually looks something like, “The residue of my estate is to be given to my husband.”
-If there is no residuary clause, the residue of the estate falls intestate and is distributed according to intestacy laws.
+If there’s no clause, the residue of the estate is distributed according to intestacy laws.

 Review and Update Your Will Frequently